 - Participation in one of the two public meetings.
-Comments could be provided via the following methods at the public meetings: - Spoken comments recorded by NPS and contractor staff on flip charts during the open house portion of the meetings - Spoken comments recorded by NPS and contractor staff during the formal comment session - Written comments via the project comment form provided at the public meetings - Submission of comments at any time during the comment period.
+Comments could be provided via the following methods at the public meetings: - spoken comments recorded by NPS and contractor staff on flip charts during the open house portion of the meetings - spoken comments recorded by NPS and contractor staff during the formal comment session - written comments via the project comment form provided at the public meetings - Submission of comments at any time during the comment period.
 Comments could be provided via the following methods:

-- The NPS PEPC website - E-mail to the Preserve Superintendent or staff - Hard copy letter to the Preserve Superintendent or staff - The project comment form provided at the public meetings
+- o the NPS PEPC website - email to the Preserve Superintendent or staff - hard copy letter to the Preserve Superintendent or staff - the project comment form provided at the public meetings